mqless/mqless.github.io/_docs/tutorial.md

 ## Running the actor

 We are almost ready to deploy and run our actor, first we need to build our SAM template with `sam build`.
-To run it you can either run locally with `sam local start-lambda --docker-network mqless-local` or deploy it with `sam publish`.
+To run it you can either run locally with `sam local start-lambda --docker-network mqless-local --host 0.0.0.0` or deploy it with `sam publish`.

 Now lets test our actor, first lets record some temperature, we will use 'A' as our actor address.